EOSIO/eosio-project-demux-example/README.md

 # eos-blog-dapp

-Instructions written for EOSIO Dawn 4.2
+Instructions and implementation written for EOSIO Dawn 4.2

 ## Prerequisites